ujjalsaha/FacultySearchEngine/README.md

 The deficiencies include lack of accuracy in the search results, lack of relevant search results and inconsistencies in the search results, old and out of support python library usages, undocumented code and repo etc.\
 These deficiencies can be addressed using the right text retrieval and text mining techniques along with some good pratices that will improve the overall search experience in the ExpertSearch system.
 Our team involved in implementing following features as we fork the existing ExpertSearch System and added/improved core-functionalities as we build on top of it.
-Below are the core functionalities that we added/improved on the existing ExpertSearch and we called it **ExpertSearchv2.0**:
+Below are the core functionalities that we added/improved on the existing ExpertSearch and hence we called it **ExpertSearchv2.0**:
 <details>
    <summary>Converting unstructured dataset to structured dataset. <font color="#1e90ff"> Click to learn more.</font></summary>
    <br/>